Skip to Content

 Watercolor of triumph variety of grapefruit (Citrus paradisi).

 Grapefruits originate from Barbados and are a hybrid between oranges and Pomelo.
 They are sour like lemons but also bitter too.
-People on medication have to be careful about eating grapefruits and the juice as it can interfere with the performance of many drugs.
+People on medication have to be careful about eating grapefruits and juice as it can interfere with the performance of many drugs.

 10. Watercolor Fruit Illustration Navel Orange